-Balance your decisions with metrics, observation, and a macro approach in situations where they need to determine what's best for the business, operations, and for employees.
-When making decisions, exposure to as many ideas and groups-both in and outside of HR-is key to upping your HR game.
+Balance your decisions with metrics, observation, and a macro approach

+As part of the business, HR leaders are constantly in situations where they need to determine what's best for the business, operations, and for employees.
+When making decisions, exposure to as many ideas and groups-both in and outside of HR-is key to upping one's HR game.

 Christine McHugh, consulting executive and author of From Barista to Boardroom, stresses the importance of embracing a variety of approaches and data points when it comes to progressive HR methods.
 Being in HR means finding a balance of leveraging data to make decisions and really tuning into what people are saying and how they are feeling about the culture.
 It can be easy to get caught up in the metrics, but really good HR people have their ear to the ground at all levels in the organization.
 Working as both a generalist and a specialist as well as supporting many different groups and functions is what has helped me the most in my career.
-By having this level of breadth, I developed new insights, new perspectives, and new ideas for my work and for the organization.
+By having this level of breadth, I developed new insights, new perspectives and new ideas for my work and for the organization.